dylanljones/model_dmft/README.md

 bath_fit        = true                   # DiscretizeBath vs BathFitter
-n_bath          = 20                     # The number of bath sites used by the FTPS solver
+n_bath          = 20                     # The number of bath sites used by the FTPS solver time_steps      = 100                    # Number of time steps for the time evolution.
-# Tevo parameters
-time_steps      = 100                    # Number of time steps for the time evolution.
 dt              = 0.1                    # Time step for the time evolution. method          = "TDVP_2"               # Time evolution method, "TDVP", "TDVP_2" or "TEBD"
-# DMRG parameters
 sweeps          = 10                     # Number of DMRG sweeps (default 15)
-# Used for Tevo and DMRG parameters
 tw              = 1e-9                   # Truncated weight for every link. (default 1e-9)
 maxm            = 100                    # Maximum bond dimension. (default 100)
 nmax            = 40                     # Maximal Number of Krylov vectors created. (default 40)